mebusy/notes/dev_notes/Compiler_2_SimpleSyntax_Directed_Translator.md

 According to our conventions, the terminals of the grammar are the symbols: `+ - 1 2 3 4 5 6 7 8 9` ,

-The nonterminals are the italicized names *list* and *digit*, with *list* being the start symbol because its productions are given first.
+The nonterminals are the italicized names *list* and *digit*, with *list* being the start symbol because *its productions are given first*.

 We say a production is *for* a nonterminal if the nonterminal is the head of the production.
 A string of terminals is a sequence of zero or more terminals.
 The string of zero terminals, written as `ε`, is called the *empty* string.